General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 A more recent approach is the integration of molecular encoders with pre-trained \glspl{llm}.
 Models like \modelname{InstructMol} \autocite{cao2023instructmol0} and \modelname{ChemVLM} \autocite{li2024seeing} use an \enquote{adapter} (see discussion about \modelname{LoRa} in \Cref{sec:model_adaptation}) to project molecular information into the \gls{llm}'s existing knowledge space.
 This two-stage process first projects molecule representations into the \gls{llm}'s token space through pre-training on molecule-description pairs.
 Subsequently, instruction tuning on diverse chemistry tasks (e.g., \gls{qa}, reaction reasoning) enables the \gls{llm} to leverage molecular inputs, significantly enhancing its performance on chemistry-specific problems.

-The latest generation of foundation models is often natively multimodal, designed from the ground up to process text, images, and other data types seamlessly.
+The latest generation of \glspl{gpm} is often natively multimodal, designed from the ground up to process text, images, and other data types seamlessly.
 Natively multimodal systems are characterized by a single, unified neural network trained end-to-end on a diverse range of data modalities.
-This approach contrasts with previous methods that would stitch together separate models for each data type, enabling a more seamless and nuanced understanding of context and relationships across different informational forms.
 In the scientific domain, natively multimodal systems are still being explored.
 However, evaluations suggest that these models are not yet robust for solving complex scientific research tasks.\autocite{alampara2024probing}